What are your staff qualifications?

 What happens if my child has a fever?

-We follow health guidelines as per Toronto Public Health.* With new guidelines surrounding Covid-19, there are signs and symptoms that both staff and parents are required to be aware of; fever, new-onset cough, worsening chronic cough, shortness of breath, difficulty breathing, sore throat, difficulty swallowing, chills, headaches, unexplained fatigue, malaise, muscle aches, nausea, vomiting, diarrhea, runny nose, nasal congestion without other known cause, and decrease or loss of sense of smell or taste.
-When a child displays any ONE of these symptoms the child is required to be picked up by a parent or guardian and recommended to contact their health care provider for further advice or assessment.
+We follow health guidelines as per Toronto Public Health.
+With new guidelines surrounding Covid-19, there are signs and symptoms that both staff and parents are required to be aware of; fever, new-onset cough, worsening chronic cough, difficulty breathing, chills, nausea, vomiting, diarrhea, and decrease or loss of sense of smell or taste.
+When a child displays any one of the listed symptoms the child is required to be picked up by a parent or guardian and recommended to contact their health care provider for further advice or assessment.
 If the child does not take a Covid Test, the child must show improvement of their symptom(s), provide an alternative diagnosis by a health care provider or have stayed home for 10 days and return with no symptoms.
 As outlined by Toronto Public Health, if the child’s test result is negative, the child is allowed to return after 24 hrs of being symptom-free and they pass screening.

 Do you offer part-time care?

 A: No, we only offer full time care for all our programs.